corrode/corrode.github.io/content/blog/iterators/index.md

 chained and collected into custom types as we have seen and they scale well with the complexity of the problem: at no point are you forced to use a different API or pattern.

+Another reason why I like iterator chains is that naming things is hard.
+With iterators, you don't need to come up with a name for the intermediate steps.

+Just do me a favor and don't create pipelines which are super hard to read.
+If the iterator chain is too long, or a step in the chain is longer than a few lines, there's no shame in breaking it up into multiple steps.

 My hope is that I was able to show you how powerful iterator patterns in Rust are and they are a powerful stand-in for those list comprehensions you might